Gabby Petito Search: Timeline Of Road Trip With Fiancé Brian Laundrie, Notable Dates And Events

 Our search of the Carlton is being called this evening due to darkness.
 Nothing found.
 Efforts will begin again Sunday morning. pic.twitter.com/l7L8B9hHrM

-— North Port Police (@NorthPortPolice) September 18, 2021MORE NEWS: Pfizer Says COVID Vaccine Safe, Effective For Kids 5 To 11
+— North Port Police (@NorthPortPolice) September 18, 2021MORE NEWS: New York City Public Schools To Increase COVID Testing, Relax Quarantine Rules

 - Sept.
 19: FBI officials say they believe they found the body of Gabby Petito in Grand Teton National Park.
 Official confirmation is still pending, as is the cause of death.